 Though I would consider myself to be a fairly seasoned traveler, ironically, I am actually horrible at the physical act of traveling.
-I can’t count the amount of times something goes terribly wrong while I’m abroad and I end up sprawled out on the bathroom floor of a plane with a menacing Australian flight attendant threatening to “divert the aircraft,” or intensifying my own horrific water poisoning in Ecuador by naively continuing to drink water from the defective filter (in excessive amounts).
-I thought I was being “soooo authentic” by sitting down at a table full of locals at a hole-in-the-wall food stall at a neighborhood market in Bolivia and accepting all four courses of the two-dollar “Menu del Dia,” naturally starting with the luke-warm soup made with local water...you can guess how well that ended.
-Travel illness seems to be my punishment for the crime of being addicted to travel.
+I can’t count the amount of times something goes terribly wrong while I’m abroad and I end up sprawled out on the bathroom floor of a plane with a menacing Australian flight attendant threatening to “divert the aircraft,” or intensifying my Ecuadorian water poisoning by naively continuing to drink from the defective water filter.
+I thought I was “soooo authentic” when I sat down at a table full of locals in a hole in the wall food stall at a Bolivian market.
+Of course I accepted all four courses of the two-dollar “Menu del Día,” naturally starting with the lukewarm soup made with local water...you can guess how well that ended.
+Constant illness seems to be my punishment for the crime of travel addiction.
 Unfortunately, I don’t think I’ll ever stop!

-If you have ever been sick abroad or fear one of these heinous incidents could happen to you, not to worry, I have already been through it all for you!
-Because I have been disastrously sick so many times in six of the seven world continents, I will highlight the very worst of the worst of my experiences, breaking them down by category and sharing my advice on how to avoid having these things happen to you, or what you can do if they should occur.
+If you have ever been sick abroad or fear one of these heinous incidents could happen to you, not to worry, I have already been through it all and can offer some helpful tips!
+Because I have been disastrously sick so many times in six of the seven world continents, I will highlight the very worst of the worst of my experiences, breaking them down by category and sharing my advice on how to avoid having these things happen to you or what you can do if they should occur.